Tracial states on groupoid $C^*$-algebras and essential freeness: canonical tracial states and essential freeness

-It is interesting to study when does every tracial state on $C^*_\nu(\G)$ is canonical.
+It is interesting to know when every tracial state on $C^*_\nu(\G)$ is canonical.
 Recall from \cite[Lemma 4.3]{LR19} (see also \cite[Proposition II.5.4]{Ren80}) that if the groupoid $\G$ is principal, then every tracial state on $C^*_r(\G)$ is canonical.
-We would like to weaken the condition of principalness to the following notion of essential freeness.
+We would like to weaken the condition of being principal to the following notion of essential freeness.

 \begin{defn} For a locally compact Hausdorff and \'{e}tale groupoid $\G$ and an invariant probability Radon measure $\mu$ on $\Gz$, we say that $\G$ is \emph{essentially free with respect to $\mu$} if for any pre-compact open bisection $B \subseteq \G \setminus \Gz$, we have $\mu(\fix(\alpha_B)) = 0$.
 We say that $\G$ is \emph{essentially free} if $\G$ is essentially free with respect to any invariant probability Radon measure on $\Gz$. \end{defn}